cking100/CodeQuest/Readme.md

 Here's why I chose each technology:

 1. **Next.js with TypeScript** — Gives you fast performance, server-side rendering, and type safety that catches bugs before they happen
-2. **FastAPI + Python** — Perfect for AI integration with fast response times and clean, easy-to-read code
-3. **Firebase** — Makes authentication and data storage simple without having to manage servers
+2. **Firebase** — Makes authentication and data storage simple without having to manage servers
-4. **Gemini API** — Provides smart, contextual coding support and generates personalized feedback
+3. **Gemini API** — Provides smart, contextual coding support and generates personalized feedback
-5. **Tailwind + shadcn/ui** — Creates a clean, modern interface that looks great and works smoothly across all devices
+4. **Tailwind + shadcn/ui** — Creates a clean, modern interface that looks great and works smoothly across all devices

 ---

-## 🎯 Challenges and Solutions
+##  Challenges and Solutions

 *(This section can be filled based on specific challenges you faced during development)*

 ---

-## 🚀 Future Improvements
+##  Future Improvements

 Here are some features I'm planning to add: